 LaShunda Thomas, Secretary

 LaShunda Thomas is a native of Lansing, MI.
-She is an author, poet, mentor, community leader, organizer, and political activist.
+She is an author, poet, mentor, community leader, organizer, political activist, and social worker.
 Mrs. Thomas embarked on a journey to educate area youth in the community and instill pride in their heritage.
 Wearing these hats has allowed Mrs. Thomas to fulfill her God-given purpose to touch and encourage individuals to reach their highest potential by changing their mindset.

-LaShunda transferred from Lansing Community College to Central Michigan University, where she acquired a B.A. in Public Administration, with an emphasis on community development.
-She is currently a student at Spring Arbor University, due to graduate in June 2021 with her Masters in Social Work.
+La’Shunda transferred from Lansing Community College to Central Michigan University, where she acquired a B.A. in Public Administration, with an emphasis on community development.
+She also graduated from Spring Arbor University in 2021 with her Master’s in Social Work.
+She is the proud owner of Empowerment Therapy Services LLC, where she offers counseling services to individuals who are in need.

 She was elected to office November 3, 2020, and her term expires December 31, 2026.